jpacg/awesome-stars/README.md

 - [darwin-xnu](https://github.com/apple/darwin-xnu) - The Darwin Kernel (mirror)
 - [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) - OpenCore bootloader
 - [CloverBootloader](https://github.com/CloverHackyColor/CloverBootloader) - Bootloader for macOS, Windows and Linux in UEFI and in legacy mode
-- [quickjs](https://github.com/horhof/quickjs) - Unpacked tarball of Fabrice Bellard's QuickJS Javascript engine
+- [quickjs](https://github.com/horhof/quickjs) - The official repo is now at bellard/quickjs.
 - [smartdns](https://github.com/pymumu/smartdns) - A local DNS server to obtain the fastest website IP for the best Internet experience， 一个本地DNS服务器，获取最快的网站IP，获得最佳上网体验。
 - [antispy](https://github.com/mohuihui/antispy) - AntiSpy is a free but powerful anti virus and rootkits toolkit.It offers you the ability with the highest privileges that can detect,analyze and restore various kernel modifications and hooks.With its assistance,you can easily spot and neutralize malwares hidden from normal detectors.
 - [gpac](https://github.com/gpac/gpac) - Modular Multimedia framework for packaging, streaming and playing your favorite content.